16.07, Webinar Securing AI Agents: where threats hide in agentic systems

 Now, let’s run the same query again.

-Wrong!
-The agent provides outdated information from its training data.
+The agent provides information from its training data, missing up-to-date knowledge.
 This is exactly the problem Tavily solves.

 1. The free LLM answer is gold